abilian/abilian-developer-guide/python.rst

 Style guide
 -----------

-We're mostly following PEP8 and the Google Python Style Guide (<http://google-styleguide.googlecode.com/svn/trunk/pyguide.html>).
+We're mostly following PEP8 and the `Google Python Style Guide <http://google-styleguide.googlecode.com/svn/trunk/pyguide.html>`_.

 The major deviation is that we prefer our indentation to be 2 spaces instead of 4.
+This may change in the future.

 We've been using automated code checkers (pep8, PyFlakes and PyLint) with appropriate settings to ensure that deviations from the coding standard, as well as some non-stylistic issues, are detected.